Flying-Tree/Leo-the-chick/README.md

 A little game where a chick named Léo has to go to a weather vane.
 If you expect serious work, don't look here.

-## Install

-I guess you can just extract the package anywhere and run ```Leo.exe``` or ```leo.x86_64```(depending on your operating system) when you want to play (this might happen only once).

-Mac users : I've not yet built packages for your operating system.

 ## Warning

-The Linux packages have been tested on a computer running Linux Mint 19.3.
+***Tests are not sufficient : the Linux packages have been tested on only one computer (running Linux Mint 19.3).
 The Windows packages have been tested on the same system using Wine.
+MacOS packages have not been tested.***

+## System requirements

+Currently, the only existing packages are for Mac and PC x86_64.
+You need a screen, a mice and a keyboard.
+As Unity is used, the systems must comply with [the requirements of Unity Player 2020 LTS](https://docs.unity3d.com/Manual/system-requirements.html#desktop).
+If your system can be supported, you can ask me to build packages.

+## Install

+On PC, I guess you can just extract the package anywhere and run ```Leo.exe``` or ```leo.x86_64```(depending on your operating system) when you want to play (this might happen only once).

+If you have a Mac, I provide you the ouptut of the building process, but I can't help you.

 ## Controles